Video by Great Art Explained. Basquiat was an ambitious and driven visionary who fused culture and identity into powerful, lasting art.

 Jean-Michel Basquiat was a groundbreaking American artist whose rise from street graffiti to the elite art world made him one of the most influential figures of the late 20th century.
 Born in Brooklyn in 1960 to a Haitian father and Puerto Rican mother, Basquiat grew up immersed in multiple languages, cultures, and artistic influences.
 A self-taught prodigy, he showed early talent in drawing, particularly anatomy, encouraged by his mother.
 After dropping out of high school, he gained attention in the late 1970s for his cryptic graffiti under the pseudonym SAMO on Lower Manhattan’s walls.

+Video by Make art not content.
 Five keys from Basquiat’s creative process.
-By Make art not content.

 Transformation

-By the early 1980s, Basquiat transitioned to painting and quickly became central to New York’s Neo-expressionist movement.
-His work fused text, imagery, and abstraction with raw emotion, tackling themes of race, identity, and power.
-Drawing on African heritage, pop culture, and history, his paintings were both personal and political.
-His collaborations with Andy Warhol and rapid fame exposed him to the art world’s attention—but also its exploitation.
+By the early 1980s, Basquiat had transitioned from street art to canvas, emerging as a key figure in New York’s Neo-expressionist movement.
+His work fused text, imagery, and abstraction with emotional intensity, tackling themes of race, class, identity, and power.
+Drawing from African heritage, jazz, pop culture, and history, his paintings were deeply personal and politically charged.
+Collaborations with Andy Warhol brought added fame but also made him vulnerable to the art world’s tendency to exploit rather than understand.

+Video by HENI Talks.
 Basquiat internalized diverse influences to challenge and reinterpret the world around him.
-By HENI Talks

 Outsider